 If you’ve ever tried to follow an eye makeup tutorial only to get to the part where it says “blend into your crease” and stared at your creaseless eye in the mirror confusedly, we feel you.
 When it comes to applying makeup for Asian eyes, all traditional makeup rules fly out the window—and with it, our interest in attempting anything beyond a simple swipe of black liner (if that).
 But before you throw down your eye shadow palettes at the injustice of it all, know this—there is a way.

-She lines her mono-lidded clients’ eyes with black gel liner, and then takes a flat, tapered eye shadow brush and applies a dark brown matte shadow in a curved shape right above the lid.
-Then, she takes a lighter brown matte shadow and applies it right above the darker shade.
+She lines her mono-lidded clients’ eyes with black gel liner and then takes a flat, tapered eye shadow brush and applies a dark brown matte shadow in a curved shape right above the lid.
+Then, she takes a light brown matte shadow and applies it right above the darker shade.
 Finally, she blends everything out for a soft, smoky effect using MAC’s 217 Synthetic Blending Brush ($24).
 The same technique goes for using colored eye shadows—Nasrat takes a navy blue or light purple and fills up the whole lid halfway, and then blends upward.

 Open Your Eyes

 Ready for a bombshell?
 Nasrat says that girls with monolids should actually keep their eyes open when applying their eye makeup.
 “You want to keep your eyes open and tilt your head back a bit when you’re applying eyeliner, shadow, and lashes,” she says.
-“Especially with a smoky eye, it’ll make it so much easier to see where you should apply the shadows.
-If you close your eyes, you won’t be able to tell how far up to go.”

 For a softer, less severe smoky effect, Nasrat suggests skipping the wing when you’re applying eyeliner and creating one instead by blending the ends upward.
 With an eyeliner smudger brush, you can "use one end to apply your gel or cream liner, and then use the other to smoke it out and blend out the ends into a wing shape,” Nasrat says.